WebDevEngines/steve/README.md

   "documentId": "the document id"
 }
 ```
- If a `200` is returned from the external service then the request will be allowed otherwise the response code and request body will be returned in the response.
+ If a `200` is returned from the external service then the request will be allowed otherwise a `401` will be returned.

 ## Erlang API